-It is one of the darkest stains on our nation’s traditions of liberty and freedom for all.
+It is one of the darkest stains on our nation’s tradition of liberty and freedom for all.
 I’m referring to the forced internment of over 120,000 Japanese-Americans in the wake of the attack on Pearl Harbor.
 The first of the internment camps was created at Manzanar, in the Owens valley of California, not too far from the towns of Lone Pine and Independence.
 It was here that the story behind a new documentary film entitled The Manzanar Fishing Club took place.

 The first 10,000 internees were brought here, mostly from the Southern California area.
 Many were from the Japanese community that had sprung up around the fishing industry located on L.A.’s Terminal Island.
 That community was razed after the residents were forcibly relocated.
 Not too long after Pearl Harbor, thousands of Japanese, roughly 2/3rds of whom were U.S. citizens were being held behind barbed wire fences, with armed guards and machine-gun equipped towers keeping them within a one square-mile area.